Free home visits

 Researching what hearing aids are available and where you can source your hearing healthcare locally is so important at the beginning.
 However, the right audiologist will make all the difference to your hearing loss journey and hearing healthcare future - so it's important to get it right.

-The right audiologist will use the patient-centered approach to hearing healthcare.
+The right audiologist will use the patient-centred approach to hearing healthcare.
 They will treat you less like a number and more like a person as well as administering to your own unique hearing loss.

 What is the patient-centered approach in regards to hearing healthcare?
 In brief, it is when patient preferences guide the decision-making process.
 When an audiologist fully understands the patient's needs and specifications, they can better inform and educate them and their families.